Loving v. Virginia: The Background

 The case of Loving v.
 Virginia was decided on June 12th of 1967 and was heard in the United States Supreme Court.

 Loving v.
 Virginia: The Verdict

 In the Loving v.
-Virginia case, the United States Supreme Court over-turned the Virginia state law by claiming it was in direct violation of the 14th Amendment’s equal protection clause, which forces all governments to treat every citizen in an equal manner when passing laws.
-The government must only pass laws that are in line with the 14th Amendments provision that every citizen has the right to pursuit happiness.
+In The Virginia case, the United States Supreme Court overturned the Virginia state law by claiming it was in direct violation of the 14th Amendment’s equal protection clause, which forces all governments to treat every citizen in an equal manner when passing laws.
+The government must only pass laws that are in line with the 14th Amendment’s provision that every citizen has the right to pursue happiness.
 In Loving v.
 Virginia, the United States Supreme Court added that the law was not only a violation of the 14th Amendment, but also a violation of an American citizen’s individual freedoms.